DHTMLX/gantt-docs/data/desktop/howtostart_php.md

 </html>
 ~~~

-Run http://127.0.0.1:8080/ in a browser and you will see that a grid is rendered on the page.
+Run http://127.0.0.1:8080/ in a browser and you will see that a gantt is rendered on the page.

 ###Configuring a database